 Car moisture absorber bags/dehumidifiers are bags filled with silica gel that you place on your dashboard.
 Some claim to absorb over 400ml of moisture.

 Letting the car air out when you can might also help.
 So, if it's dry and you're able to leave the windows open for a while, then do.

 Can I make my own car moisture absorber?

 You can!
-It may raise a few eyebrows draped across your dashboard, but some motorists swear by stuffing an old pair of tights with cat litter.
-Given that cat litter is designed to absorb moisture and unwanted smells, it could actually be a cost-effective way of keeping your car’s condensation in check.
+It may raise a few eyebrows draped across your dashboard, but some motorists swear by stuffing an old pair of tights with cat litter as a makeshift car moisture absorber.
+Given that cat litter is designed to absorb moisture and unwanted smells, it could actually be a cost-effective way to stop condensation on your windows.

-If you don’t have an old pair of tights, a sock should do the trick as well.
+If you don’t have an old pair of tights, you could use a sock to make a car moisture absorber too.

-You can also buy silica gel pellets.
+You can also buy silica gel pellets for your homemade moisture absorber.
 These are likely to be more effective than cat litter, but are likely more expensive.